sinatmertens/SummarizerBot/README.md

 4. **Run the Bot**
    - python bot.py

+## Configuring Your Telegram Bot

+### Creating a Bot on Telegram:
+1. Use Telegram's BotFather to create a new bot.
+Send `/newbot` to BotFather and follow the instructions.
+2. Once the bot is created, you will receive a bot token.

+### Configuring the Bot Token:
+1. Replace `your_telegram_bot_token_here` in the `.env` file with the token provided by BotFather.

+## Heroku Hosting:
+- This bot is hosted on Heroku, a cloud platform that allows easy deployment and scaling.
+The included `Procfile` is used by Heroku to run the bot.

 ## Usage
 After adding the bot to a Telegram chat, send a voice message.
 The bot will reply with the message’s transcription and summary.